Who are the BBC World Cup commentators? Full list of pundits

 Who are the BBC World Cup commentators?
 Alex Scott, Ellen White and full list of pundits

-The BBC brings coverage of the second Women’s World Cup semi-final in Sydney
+The BBC and ITV both bring coverage of the Women’s World Cup final in Sydney

-The Women’s World Cup has brought drama and entertainment over recent weeks.
+The Women’s World Cup has brought drama and entertainment over recent weeks and the Lionesses could now make history as they face Spain in the final.

-England and Australia battle for a place in the final, where Spain wait after their victory over Sweden.
+It’s the first time the England men’s or women’s team have reached a football World Cup final since 1966, with the nation set to come to a halt as the Lionesses look to bring the game’s biggest prize back home.

 To give viewers the best experience in this year’s fixtures, household names such as Gabby Logan will be at the forefront of the BBC coverage, while Laura Woods will take on the lead for ITV’s coverage.